RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 codify the rules carefully and make sure you haven't missed any edge cases.
 Here are the rules to use:

 1. Alarm signals should be masked when in the scheduler.
 This way you never have to deal with exciting edges cases involving the scheduler yielding to itself.
 2. Alarm signals should be masked when adjusting shared thread structures (e.g. the threads array, the datastructure that keeps track of which threads are valid, the currently running thread, etc.).
     Preemption at these times usually carries the risk of putting these structures in an inconsistent state.
 3. Alarm signals should be masked before switching contexts (e.g. swapcontext).
 An alarm preempting this code while in-progress usually causes all sorts of exciting seg-faults.
 4. One minor non-obvious wrinkle: when you create a thread context object, you probably want alarms to be masked.
 This is true even if you know the creation can't be preempted because you haven't started the alarm signal for example.
 The reason for this is a new context has a different masking state from its parent, but it's initialized to the same state as the parent.
 But if you switch to a context that does not have alarms masked, the switch can be preempted in-progress (after we've switched to the new masking state, but before the switch fully completes).
 So by always creating threads in a masked state, we ensure that newly created threads finish starting before alarms can happen.
 Of course, we must then unmask before actually running the thread function.
 5. Alarm signals should NOT be masked when running ordinary code in the threads.
 6. You should NOT mask/unmask alarms in your alarm signal handler.
     This may seem non-obvious because of #2 & #3.

     The reason is twofold:

     a.
 A signal handler automatically masks signal of it's own type.
     So there is no need to mask alarms in the alarm signal handler.
     However, if you then unmask alarms in the signal handler, you'll override this default behavior which is not desirable.
     b.
 Adjusting alarms mask in a signal handler changes the behavior of the signal handler, but not the code returned to after the signal handler.
 So unmasking alarms in the signal handler will not mean alarms are unmasked in the code returned to.
 Luckily, that code keeps its mask from before the handler was called, which is that alarms are unmasked.
-7. At the end of schedule_threads_with_preempt, you should reenable alarm signals.
+7. At the end of schedule\_threads\_with\_preempt, you should reenable alarm signals.
 But before you do this, ensure that you don't accidentally call your alarm handler because of a pending alarm.
     Doing this will deregister your alarm handler:

-   : signal(SIGALRM, SIG_IGN);
+        signal(SIGALRM, SIG_IGN);

 Modify your code to abide by these rules and you should see the signals in Standalone 1 go away.

+<a id="orgea10935"></a>

-** Standalone 1: What's the deal with the lockup?
+## Standalone 1: What's the deal with the lockup?

 If you notice a lockup (i.e. program stops outputting and never finishes) that's happening rarely, try removing all prints from your